membraneframework/membrane_core/README.md

 - Spread the word about Membrane!
 Even though multimedia are present everywhere today, media dev is still quite niche.
 Let it be no longer!
 - Create learning materials.
 We try our best but can cover only a limited number of Membrane use cases.
 - Improve docs.
 We know it's not the most exciting part, but if you had a hard time understanding the docs, you're the best person to fix them ;)
 - Contribute code - plugins, features and bug fixes.
 It's best to contact us before, so we can provide our help & assistance, and agree on important matters.
-For details see the [contribution guide](CONTRIBUTING.md)
+For details see the [contribution guide](CONTRIBUTING.md).

 ## Support and questions

-If you have any problems with Membrane Framework feel free to contact us via [Discord](https://discord.gg/nwnfVSY), [forum](https://elixirforum.com/c/elixir-framework-forums/membrane-forum/), [GitHub discussions](https://github.com/orgs/membraneframework/discussions), [X (Twitter)](https://twitter.com/ElixirMembrane) or [e-mail](mailto:info@membraneframework.org).
+If you have any questions regarding Membrane Framework or need consulting, feel free to contact us via [Discord](https://discord.gg/nwnfVSY), [forum](https://elixirforum.com/c/elixir-framework-forums/membrane-forum/), [GitHub discussions](https://github.com/orgs/membraneframework/discussions), [X (Twitter)](https://twitter.com/ElixirMembrane) or [e-mail](mailto:info@membraneframework.org).

 ## All packages